gitcordier/FunctionalAnalysis/README.md

 - FA_DM.tex
 - FA_mainmatter.tex
 - FA_chapter_1.tex
 - 1_7.tex

-  Up to now, only the solution to the problem 1.7.

   I choose to start with this
-  because it is a lovely result, since it connects a topological result [*to be metrizable or not to be*] with number theory [basic results about dyadic expansions].
+  because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
+  TODO: ?
+Maybe I'll add an alternative proof with another expansion.
+- 1_16.tex
+  This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
+It is then more than an exercise, it must be considered as a part of the textbook (sections 1.44, 1.46).
 - shasums256
 - LICENSE